 Think like a wise man but communicate in the language of the people.William Butler Yeats

-One fatal flaw which often causes miscommunication is the words used because oftentimes, there is a mismatch between the speaker’s vocabulary and the listener’s.
+One fatal flaw that often causes miscommunication is the words used because oftentimes, there is a mismatch between the speaker’s vocabulary and the listener’s.

 Though they were written for the masses, most of these rules are not understandable to the common people.

 When I asked one of my teachers about that, he just gave me a scenario.
 He said, if you’re a person who makes laws or policies, lectures in universities, or commands people of high stature, would you want them to say that your vocabulary is limited?

 Though the question was only indirectly answered, It made sense.

 I realized that we often want to show our intellect by speaking and writing in a higher-level language.
 Unfortunately, it sometimes causes misunderstandings.

 In the 2016 US Presidential Elections, taking the politics aside, Donald Trump and Hilary Clinton were not on the same level regarding their communication skills.